pollak-projects/ConsoleX/README.md

 **Admin page:**
 - How to access the admin page:
-  Click on the logo on the top right of the website.
-This will redirect you to the Admin Login page. these are needed to login into the Admin page:
+  On the login page you can login to the admin user with this username and password:

    - username: admin
    - password: admin